Omycron83/Notes/ML/Transformers.md

 # Input Embedding:
 Input embedding refers to the practice of converting an arbitrary input into a real-valued vector that can then be mathematically operated on.
+## One-hot-encoding
+One-hot-encoding refers to the practice of creating a vector with one entry equal to one and all other entries equal to zero.
+The name stems from electrical engineering, where one … is ‘hot’ and the others ’cold’.

 # Attention Mechanisms:
 Attention mechanisms are a family of mechanism in transformer models that learn to make predictions by selectively attending to a given set of data.
 The amount of attention is usually quantified by a certain, learned weight and then formed by a weighted average.